Skip to content

 How Does Late Blight Develop on Tomatoes?

 The disease is caused by the fungus “Phytophthora infestans,” originally known for potato blight.
-It thrives in moist weather and can spread particularly quickly when the leaves of the plants remain wet for extended periods.
+It thrives in moist weather and can spread particularly quickly when the plant leaves remain wet for extended periods.
 This is especially true in rainy summers but can also occur with the frequent use of irrigation systems.

 Typical Causes: